-(ba) Commencement of Marketing.
-If marketing will commence on a date later than the Effective Date of the Agreement, check the box and insert the date that marketing will commence in the blank.

-(eb) Marketing Authorization: Seller must initial either "Public Marketing" or "Office Exclusive."
-If "Public Marketing" is selected, check Check all applicable boxes.

-- Note that checking the "Open Houses" box permits the Firm to hold open houses at such times as the Firm and the Seller may agree but does not require that open houses be held. - Also note that if the "Advertising Other Than On The Internet" box is checked, it does not constitute a blanket authorization to other firms to advertise the Property in non-Internet media.
+- (a) Commencement of Marketing.
+If marketing will commence on a date later than the Effective Date of the Agreement, check the box and insert the date that marketing will commence in the blank. - (b) Marketing Authorization: Seller must initial either "Public Marketing" or "Office Exclusive."
+If "Public Marketing" is selected, check all applicable boxes. - Note that checking the "Open Houses" box permits the Firm to hold open houses at such times as the Firm and the Seller may agree but does not require that open houses be held. - Also note that if the "Advertising Other Than On The Internet" box is checked, it does not constitute a blanket authorization to other firms to advertise the Property in non-Internet media.
 Other firms may engage in such advertising only to the extent that the Firm may permit. - If "Coming Soon" Advertising is checked, also check whether a copy of any listing service restrictions and requirements pertaining to such advertising are or are not attached to the Listing Agreement, and the date that the status of the listing will be changed to "active." - With respect to the "Internet Advertising" box, if the Seller desires to limit or prohibit such advertising, the Seller must complete a separate form confirming the extent to which such advertising will be limited or prohibited.
 NCAR Form #105 may be used for this purpose.
-As set out in Form #105, Sellers should be clear that prohibiting automated estimates of the market value of the Property and third-party comments about the Property on broker IDX and VOW web sites will NOT prevent those from appearing on "third-party" web sites such as Zillow, Trulia and Realtor.com.

-(dc) Lock/Key Boxes: Check the appropriate box to indicate whether Seller authorizes Firm to place lock/key boxes on the Property.
+As set out in Form #105, Sellers should be clear that prohibiting automated estimates of the market value of the Property and third-party comments about the Property on broker IDX and VOW web sites will NOT prevent those from appearing on "third-party" web sites such as Zillow, Trulia and Realtor.com. - (c) Lock/Key Boxes: Check the appropriate box to indicate whether Seller authorizes Firm to place lock/key boxes on the Property. - 11.
+EARNEST MONEY: Check the appropriate box whether the Firm does or does not maintain a trust account. - 12.
+SELLER REPRESENTATIONS: This paragraph contains numerous representations by the Seller.
+The listing agent should carefully go over each of these representations with the Seller.
+Note that the representations in subparagraphs (g) through (n) are made to the best of Seller's knowledge.